krissen/output-panel.nvim/README.md

 - The mini overlay will flip to the opposite edge if it would hide your cursor.
   Disable this by setting `mini.avoid_cursor = false` if you prefer it to stay put. near the start or end of a buffer.
+- Tune `mini.flip_row_offset` if you want a different gap when the overlay flips to the opposite edge (defaults to no gap when flipped).
 - Set `auto_open.enabled = true` to auto-pop the panel whenever VimTeX begins compiling.
 - Disable `auto_open` inside specific profiles to keep background commands from